 Post-treatment program for oncology patients

 Exercise has a number of positive effects on individuals that have or have had cancer.
-Exercise strengthens the heart and circulatory system.
-Exercise increases fitness and reduces the risk of cardiac problems.
+Exercise strengthens the heart and circulatory system, increases fitness and reduces the risk of cardiac problems.

 Post-treatment program for oncology patients:

-- Reduce general weakness or fatigue post oncology treatment.
+• Reduces general weakness or fatigue after oncology treatment.

-- Restore decreased appetite, weight changes and normalize body mass index
+• Restores decreased appetite, weight changes and normalizes body mass index

-Reduce the risk of stroke, heart attack, heart failure, kidney failure, heart rhythm problems and other life-threatening complications. - Reduce anxiety
+• Reduces the risk of stroke, heart attack, heart failure, kidney failure, heart rhythm problems and other life-threatening complications.

 Oncology rehabilitation program consists of 3 stages.

-- implementation of a 7-day physical exercise program at Paliesius mansion;
+2. Implementation of a 7-day physical exercise program at Paliesius manor;

-Treatment starts with a doctor consultation and an establishment of your risk classification to ensure that treatment with physical activity can be implemented safely.
+Treatment starts with a doctor’s consultation and an establishment of your risk classification to ensure that treatment with physical activity can be implemented safely.

-Treatment of Diabetes has a basis in the insulin sensitivity and weight loss in the case of overweight, but a thorough clinical profile is important for a sustainable result and treatment of any comorbidities.
+Treatment of diabetes has a basis in insulin sensitivity and weight loss in the case of being overweight, but a thorough clinical profile is important for a sustainable result and treatment of any comorbidities.

 1.2 Health and functional testing

-During the doctor’s and cardiologist examination, standard clinical tests are performed to evaluate blood pressure, blood testing, skin, lungs, throat and heart, as well as diagnose specific tests.
+During the doctor’s and cardiologist’s examination, standard clinical tests are performed to evaluate blood pressure, blood testing, skin, lungs, throat and heart, as well as to diagnose specific tests.

 Laboratory blood tests are made for screening and evaluation of the major systems: cardiac, circulatory, digestion, kidney function and muscles.
 Testing also includes parameters for minerals, thyroid hormones, blood fats and glucose.

-This assessment is made by using the following measures: Cardiopulmonary exercise testing (CPET), Body Composition Analysis (BCA), assessment of muscle and skeletal system.
+This assessment is made by using the following measures: Cardiopulmonary exercise testing (CPET), Body Composition Analysis (BCA) and assessment of muscle and skeletal system.

 Cardiopulmonary exercise testing (CPET) evaluates cardiopulmonary systems and function, as well as response to exercise.

-Body Composition Analysis (BCA) is a method of measuring body’s fat, protein, minerals and water.
-Body composition and healthy weight management is a major factor in treatment of Diabetes.
+Body Composition Analysis (BCA) is a method of measuring the body’s fat, protein, minerals and water.
+Body composition and healthy weight management are major factors in treatment of diabetes.

 Assessment of muscle and skeletal system done with a physiotherapist.

-The recipe is always individual and based on FITT-VP principal: frequency, intensity, time, type, volume, progression.
+The recipe is always individual and based on FITT-VP principles: frequency, intensity, time, type, volume, progression.

 Physical exercise recipe FITT-VP: